Prajwal-S-6/Spring-Certification-Path/module-02/AOP/README.md

   * CGLIB proxy if bean doesnt implement any interface.

 * However we can force the spring to create CGLIB proxy by using @EnableAspectJAutoProxy(proxyTargetClass=true)

+---
+ Limitations of JDK dynamic proxy
+* Doesnt support self invocation.
+Meaning Aspects are not applied when one method invokes another method in the class.
+Aspects are applied when methods are invoked externally
+*